 - Command-line tools are easy to build with Node.js because of Node.js’ strong ecosystem, which means that among all possible packages of Node.js, some of them were originally created to help programmers build high-quality command-line tools;

-- Nest.js is an advanced Node.js framework that enables building scalable and effective backend software.
+- Nest.js is an advanced Node.js framework that enables the building of scalable and effective backend software.
 Nest.js is suitable for enterprise-level projects due to its wide range of libraries, implementing TypeScript, MVP, and combining principles of OOP, FP, and FRP;

-- Express.js always holds on the top spot of Node.js frameworks ratings due to its quickness, minimalistic design, a powerful collection of HTTP helpers, and other features.
+- Express.js always holds on the top spot of Node.js frameworks ratings due to its quickness, minimalistic design, powerful collection of HTTP helpers, and other features.
 Express.js is especially popular for those who don’t have the opportunity to contribute to the lengthy and costly process of development.
-Express.js is good for building web and mobile applications, and APIs;
+Express.js is good for building web and mobile applications and APIs;

 - Socket.io is easy to use on different devices as it has a user-friendly API.
-It is focused on two-way real-time flows, and supports automatic reconnection, multiplexing, binary, and others;
+It is focused on two-way real-time flows and supports automatic reconnection, multiplexing, binary, and others;

-- Koa.js is built by Express.js creators, and really recalls it but they still have some differences.
+- Koa.js is built by Express.js creators and really recalls it but they still have some differences.
 Koa.js is faster and more expressive.
 It uses async functions and promises to ease the errors’ handling process and enhance the apps’ performance;

 - Loopback.io allows developers to develop an API in a matter of minutes because it provides various features that ease the working process.
 It supports ad-hoc queries, storage service, etc., and is also compatible with various REST services and many common databases;